christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Sarapis Cult eventually evolved into Christianity, which was repackaged Serapis cult and targeted at local populations (the Christogram symbolizing Jesus Christ (IHS) = "Isis-Horus-Serapis").
 Religion was the technology that the empire used to subjugate the people they ruled.

 After the Serapis cult the Alexandrian School made an industry out of taking existing religions and then adding to them a psy-op slave-morality foundation.
 The goal was to get the population to accept monotheism and move them towards the Sarapis Cult.
 The Serapis Cult, Gnosticism, Mithraism, Christianity, Manichaeanism, Valentinianism, Hermeticism (Philo of Alexandria’s syncretic philosophy to Hellenize the Canaanite religion of the levant), Buddhism (Pyrrho of Elis's syncretic attempt at subverting the Indo-Aryans in Bactria which was governed by Gaumata Bardya, Cyrus the Greats son), etc., all came from here.

+The director of the Mouseion and the chief architect of the synthetic religions was not a man.
+It was a succession of Ptolemaic princesses who held the title The Muse Ourania (The Heavenly Muse).
+The Mouseion was named after her office.
+Arsinoë II Philadelphus (c.
+316 BC – 270 BC), daughter of Ptolmy Soter, was refered to as "the tenth Muse" and she had a cult dedicated to her as Arsinoë Aphrodite Ourania. in some cases these females directors took on male aliases, for example, Philo of Alexandria was  Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX, Helene, Drusilla of Mauretania, Julia Ourania of Parthia, etc.

 **4.1 The Blueprint Deities: Pre-existing Saviors (Horus, Dionysus, Mithras, etc.)**